chef/chef-web-docs/content/resources/remote_file/_index.md

   ruby_type: Integer, String
   required: false
   description_list:
-  - markdown: 'A string or ID that identifies the group owner by group name,
+  - markdown: 'A string or ID that identifies the group owner by group name or SID,

       including fully qualified group names such as `domain\group` or